GlobalFishingWatch/vessel-classification/README.md

 ### Neural Networks

-We have three CNN in production, as well as several experimental nets.
-One net predict vessel class (`longliner`, `cargo`, `sailing`, etc), the second predicts vessel length, while the third predicts whether a vessel is fishing or not at a given time point.
+We have three CNNs in production, as well as several experimental nets.
+One net predicts vessel class (`longliner`, `cargo`, `sailing`, etc), the second predicts vessel length, while the third predicts whether a vessel is fishing or not at a given time point.